phantu279999/Learn-DSA-DesignPattern/README.md

 Use the pattern when you want to reduce the number of subclasses that only differ in the way they initialize their respective objects.

 ### Singleton
+Use the Singleton pattern when a class in your program should have just a single instance available to all clients; for example, a single database object shared by different parts of the program.

+Use the Singleton pattern when you need stricter control over global variables.